beneills/website/_posts/2012-08-01-twisted-tutorial.markdown

 ---
 layout: post
-title: Intro to Python Asynchronous Programming and Twisted's Deferreds
+title: Async Python and Twisted's Deferreds
+completion: add archive
 ---

-##A Mad Hatter##
+## A Mad Hatter

 Imagine that a madman (we'll call him MadHatter) walks up to you and thrusts into your hand a FireCracker.
 The FireCracker's internal Fuse is